Analyzing Differentiable Fuzzy Logic Operators: Discussion

 \dfl can be seen as a form of multi-objective optimization \pcite{hwang2012multiple}.
 In the \dfl loss (Equation \ref{eq:lossrl}) we sum up the valuations of different formulas, each of which is a separate objective.
-The loss landscape can significantly change when weights for individual formulas is changed.
-As we saw in Section \ref{sec:mnist_conj_agg}, a lower value of the \dfl weight has worse performance.
-Having so many different objectives requires significant hyperparameter tuning.
-A method capable of learning weights for the formulas jointly like \pcite{Marra2019, 10.1007/978-3-030-29908-8_43, Sourek2015LiftedNetworks}, could solve this problem.
+Each of these objectives can be weighted differently, resulting in wildly varying loss landscapes.
+Having so many objectives requires significant hyperparameter tuning.
+A method capable of learning relative formula weights jointly like \pcite{Marra2019, 10.1007/978-3-030-29908-8_43, Sourek2015LiftedNetworks}, could solve this problem.

-A second major challenge is related to the class imbalance problem \pcite{japkowicz2002class, buda2018systematic}.
-We argued in Section \ref{sec:implication_challenges} that for a significant portion of common-sense background knowledge, the modus tollens case (i.e., the non-black non-raven) is by far the most common of the four cases.
-The simple and small MNIST problem indeed showed that most well-performing implications have a far larger derivative with respect to the negated antecedent than to the consequent.
+A second challenge is related to the class imbalance problem \pcite{japkowicz2002class, buda2018systematic}.
+We argued in Section \ref{sec:implication_challenges} that for a significant portion of common-sense background knowledge, the modus tollens case is by far the most common.
+Our \pred{same} problem indeed showed that most well-performing implications have a far larger derivative with respect to the negated antecedent than to the consequent.
 This imbalance will only increase for more complex problems.
 However, simply removing derivatives with respect to the antecedent does not seem to be the solution.
 A reason for this could be that those are usually correct, unlike derivatives with respect to the consequent.
-In fact, we found in Section \ref{sec:mnist_formulas_experiments} that the formula in which the digits are in the antecedent performs better on its own than the formula in which the digits are in the consequent, even though the model could not learn from any new positive examples.
+In fact, we found in \ref{sec:mnist_formulas_experiments} that the formula in which the digits are in the antecedent performs better on its own than the formula in which the digits are in the consequent, even though the model could not learn from any new positive examples.

 Although we have focused on experimenting with the accuracy of the derivatives of the implication, it should be noted that the derivatives of the disjunction operator make a choice as well.
 For example, if the agent observes a walking object and the supervisor knows that only humans and animals can walk, how is the supervisor supposed to choose whether it is a human or an animal?
 Here, similar imbalances exist in the different possible classes: There might be more images of humans than of animals.